A Sequential Algorithm for Generating Random Graphs: Introduction

 \paragraph{Organization of the Paper.} The rest of the paper has the following structure.
 The algorithm and the main results are stated in Section \ref{sec:algs}.
-In Section \ref{sec:idea} we explain the intuition behind the weighted configuration model and our algorithm.
-It also includes the FPRAS using SIS approach.
-Section \ref{sec:analysis} is dedicated to analysis and proofs.
-The rest of the paper is dedicated to supplementary proofs.
+In Section \ref{sec:idea}, we explain the intuition behind the weighted configuration model and our algorithm while also describing the SIS approach.
+Finally Sections \ref{sec:analysis}-\ref{sec:Kim-Vu-Calc} are dedicated to the analysis and the proofs.